hexpm/hexpm/lib/hexpm_web/templates/docs/dependency_policies.html.md

 A retirement override also matches the retirement reason.
 If a release changes from `deprecated` to `security`, an override for `deprecated` no longer accepts it.
 Editing the retirement message without changing its reason doesn't invalidate the override.

 Malformed or unknown overrides are ignored.
 They can't accept a release.
+Hex warns when a loaded policy contains override actions the installed client doesn't support. `mix hex.policy show` lists the affected package, version scope, and numeric action.
 Older Hex clients keep applying field 3 Allow and Deny rules, but ignore unknown actions and selector fields, so newer advisory, retirement, and cooldown overrides remain fail-closed.

 #### Creating a policy